Zero Trust for

 Audit your current exposure

-Use GAT+ to run a full audit of third-party apps, externally shared files, Gmail activity, and user permissions.
+Use GAT+ to run a full audit of third party applications, externally shared files, Gmail activity, and user permissions.

 02